 Media

-Gerry van der Walt is on the Greenland Ice Sheet as you read this.
-Unsupported.
-25 days.
-One of fewer than 5 South Africans to ever attempt this.
-The story is unfolding in real time.
-The keynote dates, the interviews, and the coaching spots for July onwards are filling now.
+Gerry van der Walt crossed the Greenland Ice Sheet, unsupported.
+29 days.
+One of a handful of South Africans ever to complete it.
+The story unfolded in real time.
+The keynote dates, the interviews, and the coaching spots are filling now.

 Greenland Ice Sheet crossing